MSIA/2020-msia423-ganguly-got/README.md

 ```
 The database with the 'prediction' table has been created in SQLite/RDS with a dummy row.

-***Note: If recreating the database add --t at the end of option1 and in run_docker.sh file for option2 to avoid IntegrityErrors due to duplicate records*
+***Note: If recreating the database add --t at the end of option1 and inside run_docker.sh file for option2 to avoid IntegrityErrors due to duplicate records*

 ### Step 6: Verifying database creation
 If database is created in local SQLite, the same can be viewed/queried through applications like `DB Browser for SQLite`